a taste of France french onion soup, chicken herbs de Provence with potatoes and fennel, pot de creme

 Having returned from a cooking class called ‘French Cooking at Home” at Sur La Table in San Francisco, I was reminded how delicious a hot, steamy dripping-with-cheese French onion soup tastes on a cold day.
 This recipe was adapted from the recipe Chef Michelle Harrison demonstrated to the class.
 I added more onions, removed the…

-A recipe that is a one dish meal if you want or works well with other courses.
 Roast chicken always perplexes me because I find the cooking temperature of a juicy, well done interior compared to the crispy, golden skin on the exterior a bit difficult to master.
-Making lots of mistakes has kept me…
+Making lots of mistakes has kept me away from roasting whole chickens and often just roasting pieces, such as the thighs and breasts.
+But…

 The day before